 I am very aware that non-TVH proponents will say that those cast into everlasting fire will be removed from the fire, though the fire itself will be everlasting.
 I believe this is a very post-modern reading of the creed and is totally removed from the original meaning.
 The Athanasian Creed comes from the late patristic or early medieval period, a time in which the phrase undoubtedly would have not been intended to mean that the fire would be everlasting but people would be removed from it.

-Onto the Second Book of Homilies, Article 35 of the 39 Articles says:
+Onto the Two Books of Homilies, Article 35 of the 39 Articles says:

 The Second Book of Homilies, the several titles whereof we have joined under this Article, doth contain a godly and wholesome Doctrine, and necessary for these times, as doth the former Book of Homilies, which were set forth in the time of Edward the Sixth; and therefore we judge them to be read in Churches by the Ministers, diligently and distinctly, that they may be understanded of the people.